-WT1 6585 The Bend Cemetery Great Northern Highway Midway between Port town and The Three Mile 2 History The Pioneer Cemetery was known as The Bend Cemetery.
-It was the first cemetery in Wyndham in 1886.
-The Cemetery contains graves of early pioneers, and 12 men who died during the construction of the Wyndham meatworks between 1915 and 1918, mostly from heat exhaustion There is a list of their names, dates and causes of death.
-There are many unmarked graves and no official burial register.
+WT17 6585 The Bend Great Northern 2 History 4 The state of the s Cemetery Highway, (midway The Pioneer Cemetery was known as The Bend Cemetery.
+It The state of the s between Port was the first cemetery in Wyndham in 1886.
+The Cemetery town and the contains graves of early pioneers, and 12 men who died during the construction of the Wyndham meatworks between 1915 and 2022 Three Mile) 1918, mostly from heat exhaustion There is a list of their names, 一种种种种种种种种种种种种种种种种种种种种种种种种种种种种种种种种种种种种 dates and causes of death.
+There are many unmarked graves With an Italian and the Market of the State and no official burial register.
 The Cemetery was closed in 1929 due to lack of space and erosion of the graves from high tides.
 The last burial was Charles Bridge of Springvale Station.
 Significance The Bend Cemetery has historic significance as the first cemetery located in Wyndham in 1886, forming an important historic link with the early pioneering of the district and the Meatworkers.
-The Cemetery evokes a sense of place, of reverence and commemoration.
-4 ----- ------ ---------------------- -- --- --- ---
+441460 The Cemetery evokes a sense of place, of reverence and commemoration.
+99

-WYNDHAM - THE THREE MILE TM1 Wyndham District Hospital Bastion Road 3 History In 1970 the government spent \$2 million on the Wyndham Hospital complex, replacing the Old Wyndham Port Hospital and the Native hospital which were then closed.
+WYNDHAM - THE THREE MILE TM1 Wyndham District Hospital 44 Minderoo Street 3 History In 1970 the government spent \$2 million on the Wyndham Hospital complex, replacing the Old Wyndham Port Hospital and the Native hospital which were then closed.
 The Wyndham District Hospital was officially opened by the Hon.
 G.C.
 MacKinnon M.L.C. the Minister for Health on 30 October 1970, five days after the first patients were admitted.
 In 2007, the Department of Housing and Works refurbished the Wyndham District Hospital.
 Significance Wyndham District Hospital is historically significant in continuing the medical and health services in the Wyndham district when the hospital at Wyndham Port, and Native Hospital were closed.
-Photos Courtesy of Wyndham Historical Museum TM2 Wyndham Nurses & Staff Quarters (fmr) Bastion Road 3 History It is likely the former Nurses and Staff Quarters were constructed in 1970 to provide accommodation for the nursing staff at the Wyndham District Hospital when it opened.
+Photos Courtesy of Wyndham Historical Museum TM2 Wyndham Nurses & Staff Quarters (fmr) 44 Minderoo Street 3 History It is likely the former Nurses and Staff Quarters were constructed in 1970 to provide accommodation for the nursing staff at the Wyndham District Hospital when it opened.
 Four high-rise quarters were constructed, three remain on the site.
 Significance The former Wyndham District Hospital's Nurses and Staff Quarters are historically significant demonstrating the provision of staff housing a and a way of life no longer practiced.
 The high-rise quarters an example of their type of which very few remain in the state.
 They make a contribution to the Three Mile townscape as a landmark on the outskirts on the way to the Bastion lookout.